stackbit-projects/walid-aea1d/content/pages/index.md

 sections:
   - section_id: hero
     type: section_hero
-    title: "Hi, I'm Stackbit Fresh."
+    title: 'Hi, I''m Stackbit Fresh.'
-    content: >-
+    content: >
       This section can contain a subtitle or tagline.
-The recommended length is one to three sentences, but can be changed as you prefer.
+The recommensss as you prefer.
   - section_id: about
     type: section_content
     title: About